yhs666/mc-docs.zh-cn/articles/cognitive-services/LUIS/luis-get-started-python-add-utterance.md

    # The version number of your LUIS app
    LUIS_APP_VERSION = "0.1"

-   # Update the host if your LUIS subscription is not in the West US region
+   # Update the host if your LUIS subscription is not in the China East region
-   LUIS_HOST       = "westus.api.cognitive.microsoft.com"
+   LUIS_HOST       = "chinaeast2.api.cognitive.azure.cn"

    # uploadFile is the file containing JSON for utterance(s) to add to the LUIS app.
    # The contents of the file must be in this format described at: https://aka.ms/add-utterance-json-format